lachlanstephen/lachlanstephen/README.md

 - Our Project: [EDUC(aws)](https://docs.google.com/presentation/d/1agjHC9dvnEsY5gG7iDB5uSAanZzaUkkBIu78GnnikDU/edit?usp=sharing)
 - A low bandwidth, all in one education platform for students, teachers and parents providing a gamified learning platform for students, and a visualisation tool for teachers to see student's progression.
-- Awarded all three available Amazon Leadership Principes – Customer Obsession, Invent & Simplify, Think Big
+- Awarded all three available Amazon Leadership Principles – Customer Obsession, Invent & Simplify, Think Big

 ## :email: Contact me